Semester for Change

 3/ Dynamic electronic learning portfolio process

-You will create an ongoing electronic portfolio (ePortfolio) in the form of a Miro white board, Notion journal, or private Google website that serves as a place to, 1) envision your personal or social-change exploration, 2) plan and organize your exploration, 3) set and hold yourself accountable to goals and, 4) document and reflect on the your discoveries over the course of the program.
-Part resource collection, designer’s mood board, blog, notebook, and reflection journal, the personalized ePortfolio is regularly discussed with Semester For Change Faculty Guides to ensure progress, reflection, and accountability.
+You will create an ongoing electronic portfolio (ePortfolio) in the form of a Miro white board that serves as a place to, 1) explore and reflect on the coaching concepts we cover, 2) envision, plan, and organize your personal or social-change exploration, 3) set and hold yourself accountable to goals and, 4) document and reflect on the your discoveries over the course of the program.
+Part resource collection, designer’s idea board, blog, notebook, and reflection journal, the personalized ePortfolio is regularly discussed with Semester For Change coaches to ensure progress, reflection, and accountability.
 Participants can decide near the completion of the program whether they want to publicly publish their ePortfolio website.
 1-2 hour per week

 The program requires a total of 12– 24 hours per week, which allows you to work part-time.

-Work with your Faculty Guide learning Life Design concepts, conduct a personal or social-change project, and document and reflect on your experience…all while holding a part-time job.
+Work with your coach on Life Design concepts, conduct a personal or social-change project, and document and reflect on your experience…all while holding a part-time job.

-100% of 2020-22 S4C participants have returned to college, or plan to return, the following semester.
+95% of 2020-23 S4C participants returned to college, or plan to return, the following semester.

 What past participants are saying…